standardebooks/manual/8-typography.rst

 					</m:math>
 				</p>

 	#.
-If a Presentational MathML expression contains a function, the invisible Unicode function application glyph (U+2061) is used as an operator between the function name and its operand.
+If a Presentation MathML expression contains a function, the invisible Unicode function application glyph (U+2061) is used as an operator between the function name and its operand.
 This element looks exactly like the following, including the comment for readability: :html:`<m:mo>⁡<!--hidden U+2061 function application--></m:mo>`.
 (Note that the preceding element contains an *invisible* Unicode character!
 It can be revealed with the :bash:`se unicode-names` tool.)

 		.. class:: wrong